and-rewsmith/and-rewsmith/README.md

 <h1 align="center">Hi, I'm Andrew! 👋</h1>

 ## Engineering
-I am currently employed with Microsoft working on safe, efficient Rust code supporting low resource edge devices.
+I am currently employed with Microsoft working on edge computing for IoT devices.
+We write safe, efficient Rust code supporting low resource edge devices.
 A lot of the cool stuff we do is closed source.
 But the legacy product I helped to build is open source at [Azure/iotedge](https://github.com/Azure/iotedge/graphs/contributors).

 I do ML research on the side, with an interest in non-backprop-based learning methods.
 I am currently collaborating with some postdocs in the same area.